Seo Keyword Tools

 Your site's current categories may or may not be the best way to organize your site content.
 A website related to dogs, for instance, could be organized by breed, size, fur type or something else.
 Based on your site's goals and content, do keyword research (to see how people search) and also look at your top-ranked competitors' structures to help you decide.

-In your seo keyword spreadsheet (built previously or while doing this Seo Keyword Research Tools), start moving rows up and down to group keywords in categories.
-You can separate categories onto different tabs, if that's easier.
+In your SEO keyword spreadsheet (built previously or while doing this Seo Keyword Research Tools), start moving rows up and down to group keywords in categories.
+You can separate categories into different tabs if that's easier.
 Then begin to sort the keywords in descending order of perceived importance (based on relevance to your site and how often they are searched).

 Understand Head vs. Long Tail Keywords